 When too many reactive particles are reacting with oxygen, a half-cured resin will be the end-result leaving a sticky or tacky surface.
 During a top-down SLA, DLP or MSLA / LCD printing process, the resin is cured on the bottom of the resin tank and there is not enough oxygen present to disrupt the process.
 However, oxygen is present during post-curing (in air), which will be the main cause of surface stickiness.

+Post-processing is an essential step in resin 3D-printing.
+It is important to post-process 3D-printed parts properly to avoid sticky parts.
 There are a few methods to reduce stickiness of a resin 3D-printed part.
 It is best to follow them all if you are facing issues with sticky parts.
 The methods are based on:

 - – 3D-print process settings

 - – Washing process

 - – Post-curing process

 The most important step to reduce sticky surfaces, is to fine-tune your 3D-printing parameters.
 Check out our list of printers and parameters here.
 If you are over-curing or under-curing your part, the surface quality is poor and difficult to post-process it into tack-free parts.
 Under-curing leads to not completely formed layers giving a sticky surface.
 Over-curing leads to a softer outer surface, which is almost impossible to wash off and will leave a sticky surface.
 It is therefore important that the exposure, especially for highly opaque materials like Premium White, is spot on.
 Feel free to contact us at email@example.com if you are having difficulties in this step, or have any other questions.